Saketh2611/Cash-Flow-Minimization/README.md

 ## Usage

-Go to the `cash_flow_minimizer.py` File and follow the on-screen instructions.
+Go to the `cash_flow_minimization.py` File and follow the on-screen instructions while running the code